‘Prevent more crime’: WPD using trained volunteers to watch Old Town cameras

 Police Chief Gordon Ramsay says the volunteers will be looking for crime, that doesn’t include traffic violations, and communicating it to the officers on the street.
 The goal?
 To improve public safety.

-“There is a lot of crime that is happening out in the open and people are reporting it but it’s later, there’s no one who is actively monitoring, so I think we could clear more cases, prevent more crime,” said Charles Giberti, Wichita Police.
+“There is a lot of crime that is happening out in the open and people are reporting it but it’s later, there’s no one who is actively monitoring, so I think we could clear more cases, prevent more crime,” said Charles Giberti, Wichita Police Department.

 The majority are city owned cameras, but some private businesses have signed on with them as well.
 In the future, police would like to extend cameras to areas along the river.